JKirchartz/jkirchartz.github.com/_posts/2014-09-01-glitchy_3bit_dither.md

 2. [Color shifting][16] will play with the values by boosting or re-arranging the red, green, or blue channels.
 3. [Slices][17] move chunks of pixel and channel values in interesting ways, sometimes shifting colors as well.
 4. [Sorts][18] Sort chunks of pixels in place, producing gradient-like stripes of colors within the image.
+5. [Fractals][27] Create fractal-like ghosts and shadows by repeating an image on itself

 This is a work in progress, so all of the code is subject to change; also I'm working on updating this to work with [node.js on a separate branch][22]\*, so all the code will have to be adjusted for that anyhow.

 # Interface

-There are 4 different pages here, each offering their own unique take on the task,
+There are 4 different interfaces here, each offering their own unique take on the task,

 1. [Demo][23] will run each function against the original image once
 2. [Glitch Only][24] will apply a random set of glitches to the original image several times